CT Angio- Pulmonary Venous Anatomy

 What is CT Angio- Pulmonary Venous Anatomy?

-Why is CT Angio- Pulmonary Venous Anatomy done?
+What is CT Angio- Pulmonary Venous Anatomy used for?

 - To diagnose congenital disease and evaluation of the patient before and for evaluation of the patients before atrial fibrillation.